DeepElement/winjsrocks/docs/main.md

 npm install winsrocks-extras --save
 ```

-While the distribution is compatible with ES5, checkout the see elegance of an ES6 setup at [Win10 rocks](https://github.com/DeepElement/win10rocks).
+While the distribution is compatible with ES5, checkout the elegance of an ES6 setup at [Win10 rocks](https://github.com/DeepElement/win10rocks).

 ## The Holy Triad (Models, Views and ViewModels)